Withdrawal Policy

 -

-manuscripts at a late stage without compelling ethical or scientific
+The journal reserves the Right to Sanction authors who withdraw manuscripts at a late stage without a compelling ethical or scientific justification.

 -

-Journal for a specified period (typically six months to one year), similar to
+Such actions may result in a formal debarment from submitting to the journal for a specified period (e.g., six months to one year), similar to penalties for plagiarism.

 4. Publisher Rights & Legal Compliance